yearn/yearn-devdocs/docs/getting-started/products/ybribe/how-it-works.md

 ## Scenario #1: Voters Looking to Claim Bribes

-veCRV holders can sell their gauge votes to the highest bidder each week by 1- voting on the bribed gauge with the highest APR and then choosing to 2- claim any applicable rewards
+veCRV holders can sell their gauge votes to the highest bidder each week by 1 - voting on the bribed gauge with the highest APR and then choosing to 2 - claim any applicable rewards.

 ![](https://i.imgur.com/uwO1vBe.png)